Owlet7/wadsmoosh/README.md

 | TNT: Evilution          | The Vulcan Abyss        | The Vulcan Abyss        |
 | The Plutonia Experiment | Counterfeit Eden        | Counterfeit Eden        |

+> [!TIP]
-Whether or not the Master Levels are included in a Full Run can also be toggled from the WadFusion options menu.
+> Whether or not the Master Levels are included in a Full Run can also be toggled from the WadFusion options menu.

 ## Absolute Beginner's Guide